 A South African Hamlet performed in a shallow tank of water at Fisherman’s Wharf.
 A drum-fueled, outdoor production of Ten Blocks on the Camino Real imported from Ghana.
 Pericles staged on board the 66-foot Rose Dorothea fishing schooner.

-These are just a few of the colorful, international shows that make up our 12th annual Provincetown Tennessee Williams Theater Festival, held from Sept 21-24, 2017.
+These were just a few of the colorful, international shows that made up our 12th annual Provincetown Tennessee Williams Theater Festival, held from Sept 21-24, 2017.

-This year we present plays by Tennessee Williams and William Shakespeare: the two great poet playwrights of the English language.
-The four-day extravaganza presents shows and events all over Provincetown, performed by theater companies from around the world.
-Audiences will experience Williams and Shakespeare side by side, offering a new understanding of both masters.
+We presented plays by Tennessee Williams and William Shakespeare: the two great poet playwrights of the English language.
+The four-day extravaganza presented shows and events all over Provincetown, performed by theater companies from around the world.
+Audiences experienced Williams and Shakespeare side by side, offering a new understanding of both masters.

 In Curator David Kaplan's own words, "Shakespeare and Williams mastered their craft while living in turbulent times.
 For Shakespeare, the death of his only son in the year the queen of England died; for Williams, the death of his long-time lover in the year the president died.
 In these periods of Williams’ and Shakespeare’s writing, water recurs as an image of instability.
 Both has twenty more years to live, and in that score of years their plays upended conventional ideas of what was farce and what was tragedy in a world for them turned as suddenly unstable as a ship in a storm."

-This year’s shows include Hamlet at the Wharf by Cape Town’s Abrahamse-Meyer Productions, Ten Blocks on the Camino Real by the National Theatre of Ghana, and a new production of Pericles by DieCast, a Philadelphia ensemble adept at performing in non-theater spaces.
+The 2017 shows included Hamlet at the Wharf by Cape Town’s Abrahamse-Meyer Productions, Ten Blocks on the Camino Real by the National Theatre of Ghana, and a new production of Pericles by DieCast, a Philadelphia ensemble adept at performing in non-theater spaces.